 8. Red-crowned Cranes

-A little-known but utterly enchanting sight, the mating dance of the red-crowned cranes in Tsurui, Hokkaido, has to be one of the world’s most beautiful natural displays.
+A little-known but utterly enchanting sight, the mating dance of the red-crowned cranes in Tsurui, Hokkaido, has to be one of the world’s most beautiful traditional Japanese displays.
 Red-crowned cranes were once thought to be extinct in Japan, but here they are performing their astounding, choreographed mating ritual every winter – and you can be privy to it.

 11. You can actually see Mount Fuji

-Last but not least, winter is your best chance to catch a glimpse of the notoriously camera-shy Mount Fuji (one of the most popular volcanoes in the world), Japan’s iconic mountain sits stubbornly behind a thick haze for most of the year, but the cool, crisp winter air means fewer clouds and a much better chance of seeing one of the most beautiful sights in Japan.
+Last but not least, visiting Japan in the winter is your best chance to catch a glimpse of the notoriously camera-shy Mount Fuji (one of the most popular volcanoes in the world), Japan’s iconic mountain sits stubbornly behind a thick haze for most of the year, but the cool, crisp winter air means fewer clouds and a much better chance of seeing one of the most beautiful sights in Japan.

 A Japanese winter is definitely cold, so you will want to later up, but it is one of the best ways to enjoy this incredible country.
 Witnessing it come alive during the winter, whilst dressed warmly and a hot beverage in hand will be a season that you will never forget!